julien-reynaud/ProjetApproQuali/README.md

   	And I enter the postal code in the input area
    	And I click on the button "Actualiser"
     	Then the postal should be write at the place of "Mettre à jour l'emplacement"

+## Corentin
+### Scenario: Remove a product from the cart
+  	Given I have a product in my cart
+	When I navigate to the cart page
+	And I click on the "Remove" button next to the product Then the product should be removed from the cart

+### Scenario: Apply filters in a category
+	Given I navigate to the "Books" category page
+	When I apply a filter for "Hardcover" books
+	Then I should only see hardcover books in the product list

+### Scenario: Possibility to access to a Pro Account
+	Given I navigate to the login page
+	When I click on "Create a Professional Account"
+	Then I should only be redirected on the Pro Account section

+### Scenario: Possibility to access to CGU
+	Given I navigate to the login page
+	When I click on "Consulter les Conditions Genérales d'Utilisation" Then I should only be redirected on the CGU special link